Causal inference with recurrent and competing events: Factual data structure

 \section{Factual data structure}

-Consider the hypothetical randomized trial described in Sec.~\ref{sec:introduction} in which $i\in \{1,\dots,n\}$ i.i.d.\ individuals currently taking aspirin and antihypertensives are then assigned to a treatment arm $A\in\{0,1\}$ ($0$ indicates assignment to discontinuation of both aspirin and antihypertensives, $1$ assignment to continuing both medications).
+Consider a randomized trial, like SPRINT, where $i\in \{1,\dots,n\}$ i.i.d.\ individuals with elevated risk of cardiovascular disease were randomized to standard versus intensive blood pressure lowering therapy $A\in\{0,1\}$ ($0$ indicates assignment to standard treatment, $1$ assignment to intensive treatment).
 Because the individuals are i.i.d., we suppress the subscript $i$.
 Let $k\in\{0,\dots,K+1\}$ denote $K+2$ consecutive ordered intervals of time comprising the follow-up (e.g. days, weeks, months) with time interval $k=0$ corresponding to the interval of treatment assignment (baseline) and $k=K+1$ corresponding to the last possible follow-up interval, beyond which no information has been recorded.
 Without loss of generality, we choose a timescale such that all intervals have a duration of 1 unit of time until Sec.~\ref{sec:correspondence}.

-Let $Y_k\in \{0,1,2,\dots\}$ denote the cumulative count of new syncope events by the end of interval $k$ and $D_k\in\{0,1\}$ an indicator of death by the end of interval $k$.
+Let $Y_k\in \{0,1,2,\dots\}$ denote the cumulative count of acute kidney injury episodes by the end of interval $k$ and $D_k\in\{0,1\}$ an indicator of death by the end of interval $k$.
 Define $D_0\equiv Y_0\equiv 0$, that is, individuals are alive and have not yet experienced any post-treatment recurrent events at baseline.
-Let $L_0$ be a vector of baseline covariates measured before the treatment assignment $A$, capturing pre-treatment common causes of hypotension-induced syncope and death, for example baseline age and previous history of injurious falls~\citep{nevitt_risk_1991}.
-For $k>0$, let $L_k\in\mathcal{L}$ denote a vector of time-varying covariates measured in interval $k$, e.g. containing updated blood pressure measurements.\footnote{Our presentation focuses on \textsl{intention-to-treat} effects by defining $A$ as an indicator of baseline assignment to a particular treatment arm.
-Our results trivially extend to accommodate effects of adherence to a particular protocol at baseline by instead taking $A$ to be the actual treatment strategy followed at baseline and by including common causes of treatment adherence, syncope and death in $L_0$.
+Let $L_0$ be a vector of baseline covariates measured before the treatment assignment $A$, capturing pre-treatment common causes of acute kidney injury and death.
+For $k>0$, let $L_k\in\mathcal{L}$ denote a vector of time-varying covariates measured in interval $k$, containing the most recent blood pressure measurements.\footnote{Our presentation focuses on \textsl{intention-to-treat} effects by defining $A$ as an indicator of baseline assignment to a particular treatment arm.
+Our results trivially extend to accommodate effects of adherence to a particular protocol at baseline by instead taking $A$ to be the actual treatment strategy followed at baseline and by including common causes of treatment adherence, acute kidney injury and death in $L_0$.
 In either case, indicators of time-varying adherence to the protocol may be important to include in $L_k$, $k>0$, for the purposes of identification to be discussed in later sections.}

 The history of a random variable through $k$ is denoted by an overbar (i.e. $\overline{Y}_{k} \equiv (Y_0,\dots,Y_k)$ and $\overline{L}_{k} \equiv (L_0,\dots,L_k)$) and future events are denoted by underbars (i.e. $\underline{D}_{k} \equiv (D_k,\dots,D_{K+1})$).